felix-halim/scrack-skyserver-dataset/README.md

-# scrack-skyserver-dataset
-The SkyServer dataset for scrack repository
+# The SkyServer dataset for scrack repository

 Concatenate all the splitfiles to on file: